RenderKit/embree/readme.txt

 configured:

-Parameter                  Description               Default Value
+Parameter                  Description                                                                 Default
+                                                                                                       Value

-BUILD_TUTORIALS            Builds the C++ version of ON
+BUILD_TUTORIALS            Builds the C++ version of the Embree tutorials.
+ON
-                           the Embree tutorials.

-BUILD_TUTORIALS_ISPC       Builds the ISPC version   ON
-                           of the Embree tutorials.
+BUILD_TUTORIALS_ISPC       Builds the ISPC version of the Embree tutorials.
+ON

-                           Can be used to switch CMAKE_BUILD_TYPE           between Debug mode        Release
-                           (Debug) and Release mode
+CMAKE_BUILD_TYPE           Can be used to switch between Debug mode (Debug) and Release mode (Release) Release
-                           (Release)

-COMPILER                   Select either GCC, ICC,   GCC
-                           or CLANG as compiler.
+COMPILER                   Select either GCC, ICC, or CLANG as compiler.
+GCC

-RTCORE_INTERSECTION_FILTER Enables the intersection  ON
+RTCORE_INTERSECTION_FILTER Enables the intersection filter feature.
+ON
-                           filter feature.

-RTCORE_BUFFER_STRIDE       Enables buffer stride     ON
+RTCORE_BUFFER_STRIDE       Enables buffer stride feature.
+ON
-                           feature.

-RTCORE_RAY_MASK            Enables the ray masking   OFF
+RTCORE_RAY_MASK            Enables the ray masking feature.
+OFF

-                           feature.
+                                                                                                       ON
+                                                                                                       (Linux),

-RTCORE_SPINLOCKS           Enables faster spinlocks  ON (Linux), OFF (Mac OS X,
+RTCORE_SPINLOCKS           Enables faster spinlocks for some builders.
+OFF (Mac
-                           for some builders.
+                                                                                                       OS X,
                                                                                                        Windows)

-                           Enables SSE2 for ISPC TARGET_SSE2                tutorials.
-SSE2 kernels   ON
-                           are always build.

-                           Enables SSE4.1 for
-TARGET_SSE41               kernels and ISPC          ON
-                           tutorials.

-TARGET_AVX                 Enables AVX for kernels   ON
-                           and ISPC tutorials.

-TARGET_AVX2                Enables AVX2 for kernels  ON
-                           and ISPC tutorials.
+XEON_ISA                   Select highest ISA on Xeon™ CPUs (SSE2, SSE3, SSSE3, SSE4.1, SSE4.2, AVX, AVX2
+                           AVX-I, AVX2)

-                           Enables generation of
-TARGET_XEON_PHI            Xeon Phi[TM] version of   OFF
+XEON_PHI_ISA               Enables generation of Xeon Phi™ version of kernels and tutorials.
+OFF
-                           kernels and tutorials.

 You need at least Intel Compiler 11.1 or GCC 4.4 to enable AVX and Intel Compiler 12.1 or GCC 4.7 to enable AVX2.

-If the intersection filter feature is not required, some additional performance (between 1%-8%) can be achieved when disabling this feature at compile time.
-The buffer stride feature has no impact on rendering performance, but disabling can increase performance for building spatial hierarchies, in particular on Xeon Phi[TM].
+Enabling the buffer stride feature reduces performance for building spatial hierarchies on Xeon Phi™.

 == Compiling Embree on Windows  ==